SteamInputWiki/SteamInputWiki/chapter-3/03b_bindings_overview.md

 NOTE: If you are using a non-xbox controller, these are NOT available to the Desktop configuration.

 These are Xinput - or XBox - commands.
 When using them, the game will think you are using a XBox Controller.
+This means you will get xbox controller prompts/glyphs in game.
+Exception; if the developer is tieing into the Steam Input API just enough to query Steam for which controller is being used.
+Developers, full SIAPI implementation is NOT needed to do this so please do.

 * When Binding the Triggers, full value will be sent to the game
 * You CAN Bind joystick directions by selecting the edge of the joystick direction you want to bind